-The drinking age is much more permissive than the actual laws.
 Spain is one of the best places on earth to go and enjoy a cold drink.
-The country is famous for its bars, taverns and terrazas and enjoys countless festivals which makes underage drinking very common but still frowned upon.
+The country is famous for its bars, taverns, and Terrazas and enjoys countless festivals that make underage drinking very common but still frowned upon.

 Lets go over different situation you might find when purchasing alcohol:

-If you want to stroll over to your local shop and pick up a bottle of your favorite spirit, you will have to do so before 10pm and be over 18.
+Ok, so as we have just described, if you want to stroll over to your local shop and pick up a bottle of your favorite spirit, you will have to do so before 10pm.
+But you will need to be over 18 to buy alcohol in Spain (some people, even locals, believe they can buy at 16) .
 Shops are required to ask for ID if they believe you might be under age, and they are rather strict about it, so make sure that you have a valid ID on you.

 Also, if you try purchasing alcohol at a store after 10pm in Spain you are going to be turned away.
 Selling alcohol after 10pm is illegal in Spain.
 It is possible to find shops that will sell you alcohol after 10, but this is 100% illegal and if you are caught you will be fined.

-In large cities in Spain it is common to find small corner shops and bodegas that will sell you alcohol late into the night but always at a greater price and before they do so they will check to make sure the coast is clear.
+Some studies from the Spanish OCU (consumers organization) large cities in Spain it is common to find shops and supermarkets that will sell alcohol to under 18s.
+In some cases, some shops were also found to sell alcohol late into the night but always at a greater price, and before they do so they will check to make sure the coast is clear.

 Spain is home to some of the most amazing restaurants, bars and taverns you will find.
 Spain’s is known around the world for its terraces and tapas bars and its an intrinsic part of life in Spain.
 It is how Spaniards socialize.
 Sharing a cold drink and a bite to eat with friends is as Spanish as it gets.